 \subsection{Purely hierarchical structure}

-According to technological advances, the available multi-dimensional or tensor-valued data have become more and more complex, and it is very common to observe hierarchical relationships among some modes.
+According to technological advances, the available multi-dimensional or tensor-valued data have become more and more complex, and it is very common to observe hierarchical relationships among some modes with their variables being arranged in a similar way.
 In order to exploit their structural information, we attempt to design a regression model using the proposed framework at \eqref{eq:factors} and \eqref{eq:A-form}.
 This subsection starts from the simple case with purely hierarchical responses and predictors.

 We first consider the feature extraction on predictors, and assume for simplicity that $M=2$, i.e., $\cm{X}_t\in \mathbb{R}^{p_1 \times p_2}$, and the $p_1$ variables of the first mode are nested within each of the $p_2$ variables in its second mode.
 There are two commonly used methods in the literature of factor analysis to extract features from such hierarchical data $\cm{X}_t$: the hierarchical factor model (HFM) in \cite{schmid1957development} and higher-order factor model (HOFM) in \cite{yung1999relationship}.
 The HFM directly extracts features from each level of the hierarchy separately and jointly.
 In contrast, the HOFM performs feature extraction in a sequential manner along the hierarchy, where features extracted from a lower level are used to summarize those from the upper level.
 The loading matrices for these two methods are illustrated in Figure \ref{fig:hierarchical_extraction}.
 Note that the HFM has more than $p_2$ features, while the HOFM has $O(rP)$ parameters with $P=p_1p_2$, making both of them infeasible in high-dimensional settings.
 Moreover, Tucker decomposition method extracts features simultaneously from all modes, i.e. $\mathcal{M}(\cm{X}_t)=\vectorize(\bm{V}_1^\top \cm{X}_t\bm{V}_2)$, and it is not suitable to handle such hierarchical relationships.